dialogic-godot/documentation/Documentation/auto-skip.md

 Does your event finish instantly?
 Does it play audio?
 Does it await a signal?\
 These situations must be implemented differently.

-If you await signals, you can use the `autoskip_changed` signal to cause your event to react to Auto-Skip.\
+If you await signals, you can use the `DialogicAutoSkip.toggled` to cause your event to react to Auto-Skip.\
 The Text Event uses this signal to skip the text animation and then advance the timeline.

 If you await a timer or perform an action lasting multiple frames, you can use the `time_per_event` variable to limit the time your event may take.\